SheetKey/LearnRhine/README.md

 -->

-## Events and Stdin
+## `StdinClock`

 One of the most important parts of rhine is the philosophy that ["event sources are clocks."](https://hackage.haskell.org/package/rhine-0.5.1.1/docs/FRP-Rhine-Clock-Realtime-Event.html)
 So far the only event we have used is getting std input.
-Rhine has a module called `FRP.Rhine.Clock.Realtime.Event` that provides the `EventClock` type and many useful functions for creating event clocks.
-You might think, as I did, that `StdinClock` must be an `EventClock`, but it is not.
-Lets first look into how `StdinClock` works and then see if we can learn about `EventClock`

-### `StdinClock`
+Lets dive into how this clock actually works.

 To be able to understand `StdinClock`, we need to know what a clock actually is in rhine.